 • Years with schools: Cummings 1987-1993; Chatham Central 2003-2013; River Mill 2014-2018

 • NCSCA President 2013-2017

 • Seven time medal winner as a head State Games Softball Coach

 Mike has been a moving force in the athletic programs of the three high schools where he has taught and coached during his 33 year career.
 His time at Burlington Cummings involved him as an assistant coach in three state championship teams.
 Then, moving to Chatham Central, he guided the Bears’ softball program to being a competitive force in their conference including two conference championships and numerous state playoff appearances.

-After retiring from Chatham Central, Mike took up the challenge once again and is now in the process of rebuilding the softball program at River Mill Academy until he retired in 2018.
+After retiring from Chatham Central, Mike took up the challenge once again and went to work rebuilding the softball program at River Mill Academy until he retired in 2018.